jasperlinsen/somethinghere-2020/blog/01-gamepad/README.md

     const gamepadAutoScrollPageZoneSize = 100;

 And as we hit the edge of the page, the page will start scrolling up and down!
 Now to make this work with the right stick is an excercise I am going to leave up to you, handsome reader, as all the tools you need have been touched upon and it's definitely an interesting excercise.
 It's a great way to start with Gamepads, or make something somewhat accessible to Gamepad users, but there's a lot moree to a full working implementation, like triggering `.focus()` on the correct elements and creating popovers and edge cases.

+## Conclusion

+> Okay this bit still needs to be written.